Corrales, New Mexico: Biology

 The Village is heavily wooded with large stands of cottonwood and other native trees.
 Russian olive trees grow throughout the area and are an invasive species.
-Corrales is divided in a lower riparian habitat and a drier, sandy shrubland uphill on the west side of the Rio Grande river.
+Corrales is divided in a lower riparian habitat and a drier, sandy shrubland uphill on the west side of the Rio Grande.

 There is a wide variety of animals that use Corrales and the surrounding ecosystems.
 The most popular with visitors is fish for fishing activities, and birds for wildlife viewing.

 Education

 It is within Albuquerque Public Schools.
 Corrales Elementary School is in Corrales.

 There is a PK-8 Christian private school, Sandia View Christian School.
 It is affiliated with the Corrales Seventh-day Adventist Church.

 Corrales has its own public library, Corrales Community Library.